apeir-n/voidscripts/README.md

   ║ boxes╰─────╯ ║
   ╚══════════════╝
 ```
+- it just uses dmenu to:
+    - pick the file
+    - cat the contents
+    - select the symbols
-- it just uses dmenu to pick the file, cat the contents, select the symbols, and pass them to `xclip`
+    - and pass them to `xclip`

 `voidup`
 - my void updater script